LostMahPants/DT_Texture_Sort/README.md

 * creating .csv dictionary of relative paths and filenames in target folder
 * sorting files in accordance with .csv dictionary into folders.

+.csv here are a baseline - the way textures are referenced in game bundles.
+- Full - has all files as they are described in bundles - with a lot of duplicates (hence only copy mode works with it as it should) You probably don't want it unless you want to turn your 16k files limn export into a 93k+ ~150GB monstrosity.
+- Unduped by data - Only unique files remain, they are still end up clustered by object.
+Especially fo character parts and weapons (they seem not to suffer  duplication almost at all) Typical folder contains all textures: diffuse, normal map, AO/Metallic/Roughness combo, alpha maps for skins and all that jazz.
+Unduped slims Update9 textures from 16k to 15k (1k difference is the files with distinct names, but byte-to-byte copies of other textures, mainly huge mono-colored 4k*4k squares and a million of identical ui icons)

 Usage:
+As prerequisite you extract DarkTide textures with [limn](https://github.com/ManShanko/limn).
+You'll plug folder with textures as input for sorting.

 Right click this thing and select "Run with PowerShell".
 You will be prompted with two choices:
 1. [S]ort Textures
    - dialog to choose input folder with your textures(can be nested and whatnot)